All Episodes

 And they're getting rich as hell off it.

-And you know, people are asking, well, why are these golfers going with LIV golf?
+And, you know, people are asking, well, why are these golfers going with LIV golf?

-It's a religious cult for them, and it doesn't matter how much we're paying for gasoline or or what the inflation rate is, because that agenda s absolutely supersedes what what's best for the American people.
+And it doesn't matter how much we're paying for gasoline or what the inflation rate is because that agenda absolutely supersedes what's best for the American people.

 And it's not based in reality.